 Want lower fees, higher returns, more convenience and better customer service from your bank?
 Join our #SwitchDitchSave movement and make your banking life easier and more rewarding!

-The vast majority of Americans are now doing online banking, which means keeping your transactions safe is more important than ever.
+The vast majority of Americans are now using online banking, which means keeping your transactions safe is more important than ever.

 Of course, online threats are a big concern for the banking industry.
 Whether you’re talking about payment hacks like those that hit Target and Home Depot or the ransomware planted on your computer by criminals looking to steal your money, you’ve got to be careful out there.
 Here’s how to stay safe…

 As you go about your business online — whether it’s logging on to your bank’s website or that of an e-retailer like Amazon — you leave enough info out there for criminals to misuse.
 To lessen the danger, many popular sites make use of two-factor authentication to safeguard their customers.

 If you’re not familiar with two-factor authentication, it’s a process that requires you to go through an additional step to authenticate who you are when doing a transaction.
 It’s sometimes also referred to as two-step authentication.

 The most common type of second-layer authentication is a security token (FSR token or fob that you carry with you).
 Many banks or brokerage firms will give you one of these devices if you call and ask for it.
 The security token generates a 6-digit code that changes every 30 seconds.
 So when you log in, you enter your username and password as usual and then also the latest six digits from your token.

 Another way to have a second layer of authentication is to have a verbal password put onto your account.
 But note this well: Most financial outfits will *not* give you any prompt to remember your verbal password — so you’ve got to be sure you have it memorized.

 Using a public source of wireless internet can compromise your security under certain circumstances.
 The fact that the network is open means someone with the right skills could compromise your security by snooping or planting malicious content on other machines attached to the same hub.